Sign o' the Times: Remastered, Deluxe and Super Deluxe re-issues

 The album was reissued in Remastered, Deluxe and Super Deluxe editions on September 25, 2020.
 The Super Deluxe edition contains nine discs with a remaster of the original album, all 13 single, maxi-single and B-side tracks, 45 previously unreleased tracks, and two complete live recordings of the Sign o' the Times Tour: one audio performance recorded at stadium Galgenwaard in Utrecht, The Netherlands, on June 20, 1987, and one video performance shot at Paisley Park on December 31, 1987.
-In addition, a 7" vinyl singles box set limited to 1,987 units was released, containing remastered audio for all four official 7” singles released in 1987, as well as the two official Warner Records promo singles and a brand new 7” single comprising two versions of the previously unreleased track “Witness 4 The Prosecution”.
+In addition, a 7" vinyl singles box set limited to 1,987 units was released, containing remastered audio for all four official 7" singles released in 1987, as well as the two official Warner Records promo singles and a brand new 7" single comprising two versions of the previously unreleased track "Witness 4 the Prosecution".

-Artwork

-All photo images for “Sign O‘ The Times“ album and promotion, including tour book, were photographed by Jeff Katz.

 Critical reception

 Sign o' the Times became Prince's most critically acclaimed record.
 Reviewing for Spin in 1987, Bart Bull said the musician's loosely organized songs are "genius" rather than indulgent and that, although there is no song as groundbreaking as "Girls & Boys", "nobody else's outtakes would sound so strong, rock so hard, swing so free."
 Don McLeese from the Chicago Sun-Times hailed it as "a one-man show, a tour de force, and a confirmation that pop's former prodigy has come of age."
 In The Village Voice, Robert Christgau said the album is not a "formal breakthrough" but rather "the most gifted pop musician of his generation proving what a motherfucker he is for two discs start to finish."
 He particularly praised Prince's "one-man band tricks" and multi-tracked vocals, which he said "make Stevie Wonder sound like a struggling ventriloquist" and express real emotions: "The objects of his desire are also objects of interest, affection, and respect.
 Some of them he may not even fuck."

-Sign o' the Times was nominated for Album of the Year at the 30th Grammy Awards.
+Sign o' the Times was nominated for Album of the Year at the 30th Grammy Awards, losing to U2's The Joshua Tree (1987).
 It was voted as the best album of 1987 in The Village Voice's Pazz & Jop critics' poll.
 According to Christgau, the poll's creator, the album was "easily the biggest winner" in the poll's history and "established Prince as the greatest rock and roll musician of the era—as singer-guitarist-hooksmith-beatmaster, he has no peer."
 The title track "Sign o' the Times" was named the best single of 1987 in the poll, while "I Could Never Take the Place of Your Man" and "U Got the Look" were also voted within the top 10.
 The album also ranked second among "Albums of the Year" for 1987 in the annual NME critics' poll, and the title track ranked number one among songs.
 In an interview in December 1989, Robert Smith of the Cure cited Sign o' the Times amongst the best things about the 1980s.